saliormoon/Cookbook/recipes/FoxxFirstStepsLegacy.md

 I want to create a simple API with [Foxx](https://foxx.arangodb.com), but I never created one before.
 Specifically I want to create simple API to organize my todo items.

+**Note:** For this recipe you need at Arango 2.3. or a version below.
+For Arango since 2.4 look at the [new My first Foxx App](https://docs.arangodb.com/FoxxFirstSteps.md).

 ## Solution

 ### Create the folder structure for Foxx apps and start ArangoDB